Tess Madgen: Professional career

-Madgen played junior basketball for the Eastern Mavericks.
-She has been affiliated with the South Australian Institute of Sport.
-She competed at the 2004 and 2005 Australian U16 Championships, playing for South Australia Country.
-She competed at the 2006 and 2007 Australian U18 Championships, playing for South Australia Country.
-In 2007, she played for Barossa Valley.
-She competed at the 2007 and 2008 Australian U18 Championships, playing for South Australia Country.
-In 2008, her team finished first, beating Victoria 99–61 for one of the biggest wins ever in the competition's history.
-As a competitor at the 2009 Australian Under-20 national championships, she won the Bob Staunton Award while her team took home silver.

 WNBL

 Madgen had a scholarship with the Australian Institute of Sport in 2008 and 2009.
 She played with the AIS team in the 2008/2009 and 2009/2010 WNBL seasons.
 She was one of three South Australians on the team.
 In a November 2008 90–62 loss to the Adelaide Lightning, she scored few points.
 In a November 2009 game against the Adelaide Lightning which her side lost 77–100, she had 15 points and 13 rebounds.
 In a 101–49 loss for her team to the Sydney Uni Flames, she scored 11 points.

 Madgen joined the Bendigo Spirit for the 2010/2011 season where she averaged 16 points a game in the regular season and finished third in the league in this category.
 She finished fifth in the league for 3-point shooting percentage at 36% in the regular season.
 She had 125 total rebounds in the season.
 According to teammate and team General Manager Kirsti Harrower, Madgen learned to become a team player in her first season with the club.
 Three weeks into the season, she was named the league's player of the week.
 In the third round in a game against the Australian Institute of Sport at the AIS Basketball and Netball Training Hall, she scored 28 points, with a field goal percentage of 75%.
 She also had four steals in the game.
 In a November 2010 game against the Adelaide Lightning, she scored 25 points 7 rebounds in a 91–79 win for the Spirit.
 She was named the club's most valuable player at the end of the season.